 \subsubsection{Data Flow Analyzer}

 The \textit{Data Flow Analyzer} is prompted to evaluate whether the flow of data within the source and translation is equivalent, looking for issues like unused variables.
 To aid the LLM, we provide textual representations of the source and translation's data flow graphs (DFGs).
 An example is shown in Figure~\ref{fig:cfg-dfg-structure}.
 We keep our data flow computation extremely simple.
 For each statement in the AST, we extract variable names, label them as a def or a use, and associate them with a CFG node.
 We then extract def-use chains.
 This is primarily a syntactic analysis.
 We do not handle challenging problems such as aliasing, concurrency, or context sensitivity.
 The per-PL implementation effort is approximately $280$ lines of code based on the six PLs supported by \approach.
 Similar to our control flow analyzer, we compute a similarity score between the DFGs, and short-circuit if it falls above a threshold.
 The analyzer, show in Algorithm~\ref{alg:dfpathanalyzer}, first extracts \emph{def-use} chains for parameters and local variables, capturing how data values are defined, propagated, and consumed.
-The extracted paths are compared using edit distance~\cite{miller2009levenshtein} as the similarity measure (lines $1$--$13$).
+The extracted paths are compared using edit distance~\cite{miller2009levenshtein} as the similarity measure (lines $3$--$18$).
 We again use $0.7$ as the threshold, which results in approximately $35\%$ of LLM invocations being skipped.